Are the Academy's courses recognised by the Government?

 What is the advantage of doing a degree course instead of a diploma?There is research evidence to show that degree graduates get job offers sooner and often at higher pay rates.
 The main difference in course content is the emphasis on conceptual and organizational skills in the degree.

 Unlike diploma graduates, students who complete the BDA are immediately eligible for Associate Membership of the Design Institute of Australia.

 How is the BDA different from other Bachelor degrees?

-The BDA is the equivalent of a 4-year degree offered in 3 years in terms of contact hours, meaning more face-to-face learning and more value for your tuition dollar.
+The BDA is the equivalent of a 4-year degree offered in 3 years or even 2 years (fast-tracked) in terms of contact hours, meaning more face-to-face learning and more value for your tuition dollar.
 Tutors are highly qualified practicing artists, designers or theorists.
 The BDA's complementary, integrated study streams ensure students gain a comprehensive, fully rounded understanding of art and design.
 The cross-discipline studies reflect real professional life in the creative industries.